 The quality of water in our system is constantly monitored by the GWD staff and by MassDEP to determine the effectiveness of existing water treatment and to determine if any additional treatment is required.
-In 2016, over 1,000 water samples were collected and analyzed at various points in our water supply system.
+In 2018, over 1,000 water samples were collected and analyzed at various points in our water supply system by our staff and by a Massachusetts Certified Laboratory.